 We are exhibiting the specific technology and its purpose behind it all.
 For example, our Airlink radios are frequency-agnostic (software-defined) wireless radio systems that allow railroads to transition from multiple, single-purposes networks to a common, managed, multi-purpose network – realizing significant reduction of infrastructure and operating costs.
 With these radios, rail operators no longer rely on others for connectivity and can realize a fully digital railroad.

 Also making its debut with a fully programmable design, our S80 Smart Gate Mechanism works wirelessly to communicate messages via its maintenance-free brushless DC motor.
 With no mechanical cams or contacts to maintain, the advanced digital control technology of the S80’s robust drive train is designed to last for more than 1 million cycles with minimal maintenance.
 The S80 supports the ambitious digitalization goals of our customers.

 While our Back Office Server (BOS) gathers and stores Positive Train Control messages sent to a train’s onboard computer, it then transmits the information to the locomotive for a more flexible and efficient Moving Block system.
 Together, these two fully digital products optimize network operations and reduce capital and operation costs for our customers, setting railroads on the track towards automatic train control.

 Together, we have the concrete opportunity to revitalize the American rail industry and bring new digital infrastructure technologies into the market, driving automation.
 The result will be that our customers achieve their ambitious productivity targets while continuously improving reliability and safety.

 Digitalization and technological advancement must have a clear purpose.
 We are ready to work together with our customers on a unique transformation for each railroad.
-Our team is looking forward to beginning these discussion at this year’s RSSI in Indianapolis and discussing how we shape this future together.
+Our team is looking forward to beginning these discussions at this year’s RSSI in Indianapolis and discussing how we shape this future together.